quantify-os/quantify-scheduler/docs/user_guide.rst

 We support a similar flexibility in the timing constraints, one can either explicitly specify the timing using :attr:`~quantify_scheduler.types.Schedule.timing_constraints`, or rely on the compilation which will use the duration of operations to schedule them back-to-back.

 Creating a schedule
 -------------------

-The most convenient way to interact with a :class:`~quantify_scheduler.types.Schedule` is through the quantify API.
+The most convenient way to interact with a :class:`~quantify_scheduler.types.Schedule` is through the :mod:`quantify_scheduler` API.
-In the following example, we set up an element of a Bell experiment and visualize the circuit.
+In the following example, we set up an element of a `Bell experiment <https://en.wikipedia.org/wiki/Bell%27s_theorem>`_ and visualize the circuit.

 .. jupyter-execute::